jaericho/jaericho.github.io/_posts/2020-03-23-Spencer-Confidential-2020.md

 Some of the one-liners were funny, but nothing really felt like it all fit together.

 Overall, it wasn't bad.
-I'm not wishing for my time back, but I don't think there was enough character development, the jokes didn't seem to jive, and at 1:51, it felt fifteen minutes too long for what it was.
+I was entertained; however, I don't think there was enough character development, the jokes didn't seem to jive, and at 1:51, it felt fifteen minutes too long for what it was.